 - Financial assistance of uninsured costs for the replacement of, or repairs to, destroyed or severely damaged homes to pre-disaster functional condition.

 - Financial assistance for the replacement of uninsured items essential for everyday living, including the cost of clean-up.

-For full details, see Alberta Government Disaster Assistance Guidelines.
+For full details, see Alberta Government Disaster financial assistance and recovery support.

 After a disaster, the municipal government must apply to the provincial government for assistance under the Provincial Disaster Assistance Program (PDAP).
 PDAP is not a substitute for private insurance nor does it provide full compensation for losses.
 PDAP provides assistance to return property to its pre-disaster value.
 It does not provide financial assistance for drought or fire-related losses.
 Highlights of the program follow.

 - You need to show that affected property is your principal residence.
 Seasonal cottages are not eligible.

 - Landlords may claim damages to the property as well as repair costs, if they meet the small business criteria.

 - Items must be uninsurable, and considered “essential” (e.g. beds, essential furnishings and clothing, furnaces, water heaters, computers and televisions).